Lommelun/dbd-roulette/README.md

-# Dead By Daylight: Roulette
+# Dead By Daylight roulette - random build generator for Survivors

 Generates an array of perks at random for Dead By Daylight survivors.